-The purpose of licensing professional engineers is to protect the public by enforcing minimum standards of education and professionalism.
-Fulfilling professional development requirements helps engineers stay current with technology and professional, managerial and ethical standards
+We license professional engineers to protect the public.
+Professional development helps PEs stay current with technology and professional, managerial and ethical standards.

-- All professional engineers licensed in Maine must complete 30 hours of professional development (PDH) in each two-year license period.
+- All Maine PEs must complete 30 hours of professional development (PDH) in each two-year licensure period.

-- Licensees are solely responsible to keep accurate records of PDHs and to obtain sufficient documentation to prove their attendance if audited.
+- Licensees must keep records of PDHs and documentation to prove attendance if audited.

-- Licensees must keep the records of their PDH attendance for a period of three years.
+- Licensees must keep records for three years.

 - Maine does not pre-approve PDH courses.